 Next to Campus Valla you find Mjärdevi Science Park with high tech companies within telecom and IT.

-Linköping is also home to research-heavy government agencies such as FOI (the Swedish Defence Research Agency), VTI (the Swedish National Road and Transport Research Institute) and SKL (the Swedish National Laboratory of Forensic Science).
+Linköping is also home to research-heavy government agencies such as FOI (the Swedish Defence Research Agency), VTI (the Swedish National Road and Transport Research Institute) and NFC (Swedish National Forensic Center).

 The history of Linköping goes back to medieval times and it has retained its atmosphere of an old site of learning and culture.
 The city is verdant during the warm time of the year and bicycle is a popular means of transport for students, researchers and other Linköping inhabitants.